kimyh4306/Morse-Bott/README.md

 ## Python program that computes Morse-Bott spectral sequence for symplectic homology
-Consider the following [link](https://github.com/kimyh4306) for detailed explanation of this code.
+Consider the following [link](https://drive.google.com/file/d/1XCRsJ-Tg4_z9TxhTBZVapsFslaa0Ft1J/view?usp=sharing) for a detailed explanation of this code.

 ### Input
 Given by coefficient matrix: for example, the Brieskorn polynomial $x^2+y^2+z^3$ is given to the standard input as